EcmaTC53/spec/docs/Technical Reports/hardware-components.md

  - I/O providers and expanders
  - Displays

-Class Specifications for Embedded Hardware Components is a repository of individual class definition documents developed by committee members, hardware component manufacturers, and the community.
-These class definitions describe how the Class Patterns and Host Provider specified in ECMA-4xx, ECMAScript® Embedded Systems API Specification are applied to specific hardware components.
+Class specifications for embedded hardware components is a repository of individual class definition documents developed by committee members, hardware component manufacturers, and the community.
+These class definitions describe how the Class Patterns and Host Provider specified in ECMA-419, ECMAScript® embedded systems API specification are applied to specific hardware components.
 The repository is publicly available at [https://github.com/EcmaTC53/spec/tree/master/docs/Hardware%20Components](https://github.com/EcmaTC53/spec/tree/master/docs/Hardware%20Components).

 <a id="scope"></a>
 ## Scope

 This Ecma Technical Report describes a repository of embedded hardware component class definitions developed by TC53 members and other contributors to document ECMAScript modules for specific hardware components.
-It is assumed that the reader is familiar with ECMA-4xx, ECMAScript® Embedded Systems API Specification.
+It is assumed that the reader is familiar with ECMA-419, ECMAScript® embedded systems API specification.

 <a id="references"></a>
 ## References

 The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ECMA-4xx, ECMAScript® Embedded Systems API Specification
+ECMA-419, ECMAScript® embedded systems API specification

 <a id="abbreviations"></a>
 ## Abbreviations